PoweRGbg/project/README.md

 # My SoftUni React.js project

-First
-## You need to configure your server in
-config/configuration.js

-And then
-## Simply run it with
-npm start

 Guest users can view the list with all the meal recipes and access the details about every individual meals.
 They can view the meal comments also, but they cannot post a new meal or comment.